the fp is getting-around

 Side of the roadLeft

-While major roads are generally in a good condition, most minor gravel roads have deep potholes which deteriorate further in the rainy season.
+While some of the major roads are in good condition, most of the minor gravel roads are rough and can deteriorate further in the rainy season.
 Dirt roads, including those in the parks and reserves, are extremely rough, and some are only passable with a 4-wheel drive.

 You can hire self-drive and chauffeur-driven cars from travel agents and international hire companies.
 Drivers must be at least 23-25 years of age and have a minimum of 2 years driving experience.
 Budget (www.budget.com) and Europcar (www.europcar.com) have outlets at Jomo Kenyatta International Airport in Nairobi.
 Budget also has a desk at Moi International Airport in Mombasa, while Europcar has an office in town.
-Car hire can be expensive and rates vary significantly.
+Car hire can be expensive and rates vary significantly, but it gives you the freedom to explore at your own pace.

 Matatus (shared minibus taxis) hop from town to town, starting and finishing at bus stations.
-Fares are paid to the conductor.
+Fares are paid to the conductor, and the matatus only leaves when full.
 Private taxis can also be hired for long-distance journeys.